 - It protects iron from rusting and corrosion.

-- Painted surface provides smooth and beautiful appearance.
+- A painted surface provides a smooth and beautiful appearance.

 - To protect the surface from the harmful effect of atmospheric agencies.

-- To give a decorative and attractive appearance to the surfaces and to make it pleasant.
+- To give a decorative and attractive appearance to the surfaces to make them pleasant.

 Different types of paint used in building construction:

-Therefore emulsion has two phases, one of which is water and this paint can easily be diluted or the surface forming material (synthetic resin) is dispersed in water by a dispersing agent.
+Therefore emulsion has two phases, one of which is water, this paint can easily be diluted or the surface forming material (synthetic resin) is dispersed in water by a dispersing agent.